 Applications must allow for the presence or absence of namespaces, for example X1 might be of the form S122:FeatureA, etc. Namespaces in XML precede a ':' so it is possible for applications to distinguish the namespace part of the tag from the ‘local name’ part.

+Page intentionally left blank

 Appendix 10b-A Application Schema (informative)